When you think about how to financially prepare for divorce, what comes to mind?

 Understand not only the costs associated with your monthly mortgage payment and taxes, but also the cost of necessary maintenance like landscaping, snow removal, gutter cleaning, etc. required to keep the home in good working order.

-Doing so upfront will allow you to give thought to your negotiation strategy as you enter the divorce process, and what you’re willing to trade, or will need to do, in exchange for keeping the house.
+Doing so upfront will allow you to give thought to your negotiation strategy as you enter the divorce process, and what financial moves you’re willing to make, or will need to do, in exchange for keeping the house.

 Pro Tip: Once you’ve prepared your balance sheet, you’ll have a better idea of the amount of equity in your home.
 As well as how much you may have to give to your soon-to-be-ex to buy them out.